jpleet/nba-factory/README.md

 # The NBA Factory Machine

-A framework to train [factorization machines](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf) (FMs) to learn about NBA players and their contributions to points per possession (PPP).
+A framework that uses [factorization machines](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf) (FMs) to learn about NBA players and their contributions to points per possession (PPP).
 Trained FMs can then be used to measure how individual players or sets of players influence PPP.
 There are endless possibilities to explore with this framework.
 Feel free to comment, test, and share.

 ## Overview